What's new

 Tip

-Free accounts get 10 chat messages and 3 image generations per month.
-Pro starts at €29/mo.
+Free accounts get 15 chat messages a month for chat, planning and research — image & video generation start on Pro (€29/mo).
 See Plans below.

 # Core concepts